AhoyISki/duat/README.md

 * [ ] Create an Iced frontend;

+An internal (and more detailed) TODO list, which might hard to understand, can be found in [TODO][__link33].
+This list will is *not* a comprehensive roadmap, as I will ocasionally remove entries from it, particularly those in the `FOR NEXT UPDATE` section, when said update comes out.

 **NOTE:** These are not set in stone, and may be done out of order.